wunderwuzzi23/blog/content/posts/2021/huskyai-using-azure-counterfit.md

 * **[TextAttacks](https://github.com/QData/TextAttack)** - a set of attacks for Natural Language Processing models.

-The focus at the moment seems to be on "attack evasion", and attacks that do not require access to model files and weights.
+The focus now seems to be on "attack evasion", and attacks that do not require access to model files and weights.

 Hence, attacks such as `Fast Gradient Sign Method` or other techniques such as backdooring models are not (yet, I assume) present.